 The LSE Latin America and Caribbean blog welcomes comments on all blogs and will accept any reasonable or constructive comment that contributes to debate, including strong criticisms, so feel free to say what you want within reason.
 The blog operates a propriety filter, so comments are routed to the blog editor and not posted for public view until they have been checked.
-There will be a brief delay in posting overnight and at weekends.
-Please note that the comments system operates under the following guidelines:
+Comments will usually be moderated quickly, but please bear in mind that moderation operates on a part-time basis.

-- No Personal Attack Comments Permitted: No personal attacks are permitted in this blog’s comments.
+- Personal attacks: No personal attacks are permitted in this blog’s comments.
 You may question or argue with content, but you may not attack the blogger or any other commenter.

-- Limit Links: This blog is setup to automatically hold any blog comment with more than two links in moderation, which may delay your comment from appearing on this blog.
+- Limiting links: This blog is setup to automatically hold any blog comment with more than two links in moderation, which may delay your comment from appearing on this blog.
 Any blog comment with more than four links could be marked as comment spam.

-- What To Do If Your Comment Does Not Appear: If you leave a comment on this blog and it does not appear within a reasonable time period, and you know that it does not violate these guidelines, you can email the blog editor.
+- If your comment does not appear: If you leave a comment on this blog and it does not appear within a reasonable time period, and you know that it does not violate these guidelines, you can email the blog editor.

-- Commenters Blocked: Anyone who violates this Comments Policy may be blocked from commenting on this blog.
+- Blocking of commenters: Anyone who violates this Comments Policy may be blocked from commenting on this blog.